-A significant part of our practice is construction law.
-With two Board Certified construction lawyers, we have mediated, arbitrated and litigated all type of contract, lien and bond claims and we’ve done it for years.
+With our Board Certified construction lawyers, we have mediated, arbitrated and litigated all manner of construction contract, lien and bond claims and we’ve done it for years.
 Many of Miami’s and South Florida’s most recognized names in this industry regularly call us when they run into trouble.
 They can count on the fact that we speak construction.

 Not all results are provided, the results are not necessarily representative of results obtained by the firm, and a prospective client’s individual facts and circumstances may differ from the matter in which the results are provided.